juliencombattelli/env-config/design.md

     - use case: zsh-syntax-highlight is available with a simple git clone or via apt

 * PREFERRED_PKG_VERSION_<pkg>: use a specific version (version range?) for pkg
-    - use case: Zsh<5.8 has a bug in WSL...
+    - use case: Zsh<5.8 has a bug in WSL and version 5.8+ must be recompiled...

 Note: On Ubuntu-based distro, for cmake pip is preferred and PREFERRED_PKG_PROVIDER_cmake will be set accordingly.
          But ccmake (curses gui) is not available on pip (yet) and is required to be installed from apt.